 Instructions

-- Simmer the apple cider for 10 - 15 minutes until it reduces to about half (¾ cup).
+- Reduce the cider: Add 1 ½ cups apple cider to a small saucepan.
+Simmer for 10–15 minutes until it reduces to about ¾ cup.
 Let it cool for 10 minutes.
-Don’t skip this step because it makes the flavor of these donuts so much better!
+Don’t skip this step — it gives the donuts their rich flavor!

-- Preheat oven to 350°F. Grease two 6-cavity donut pans well and set them to the side.
+- Prep the pans: Preheat the oven to 350°F. Grease two 6-cavity donut pans very well and set aside.

-- In a medium mixing bowl, whisk the egg, melted butter, brown sugar, granulated sugar, and vanilla.
-Don’t add the apple cider.
+- Mix the wet ingredients: In a medium bowl, whisk together the egg, melted butter, brown sugar, granulated sugar, and vanilla extract until smooth.
+Do not add the cider yet.

-- In another bowl, whisk the flour, salt, baking soda, baking powder, cinnamon, and apple pie spice.
-Make sure there are no clumps.
+- Mix the dry ingredients: In another bowl, whisk the flour, salt, baking soda, baking powder, cinnamon, and apple pie spice until evenly combined and free of clumps.

-- Add the flour to wet ingredients in 2 different increments switching off with the reduced apple cider (total of ¾ cup).
-Scrape the sides of the bowl with a spatula and make sure all flour is combined, there shouldn’t be any flour lumps.
+- Combine wet, dry, and cider: Add the dry mixture to the wet in two batches, alternating with the reduced apple cider (a total of ¾ cup).
+Stir gently after each addition.
+Scrape the sides of the bowl and make sure no streaks of flour remain.

 Kristine says